 Citizens Bank is a regional bank that offers student loan refinancing nationwide.
 It lets you refinance and consolidate up to $90,000 in private and federal student loans for borrowers with an undergraduate or no degree.
 It also allows your parents to refinance any student loans they took out in your name.
 However, federal loans on income-driven repayment plans aren’t eligible.

 Rates are higher for borrowers with no degree, though you still could potentially save if you have private student loans.
 It also lets you refinance your loan to 5-, 10-, 15- and 20-year terms, which can help you adjust your monthly repayments.

-- Eligibility: US citizen or permanent resident, good credit standing, no more than $150,000 in student debt, verifiable income, primary borrower on all loans up for consolidation.
+- Eligibility: Must be a US citizen or permanent resident with a US address, good credit standing, no more than $150,000 in student debt, verifiable income, and the primary borrower on all loans up for consolidation.